Portkey-AI/gateway/README.md

 # AI Gateway

+> [!IMPORTANT]
+> :rocket: Gateway 2.0 (Pre-Release) Portkey's core enterprise gateway is merging into open-source with our 2.0 release.
+You can try the pre-release branch [here](https://github.com/portkey-ai/gateway/tree/2.0.0).
+> Read more about what's next for Portkey in our [**Series A announcement**](https://portkey.wiki/rohit-a).

 #### Route to 250+ LLMs with 1 fast & friendly API

 <img src="https://cfassets.portkey.ai/sdk.gif" width="550px" alt="Portkey AI Gateway Demo showing LLM routing capabilities" style="margin-left:-35px">